 Being a conservative country, I think it goes without saying that you should leave your shorts and skimpy tops at home.
 Yes, it’s going to be hot out but it is imperative that you be respectful.

-I would say of all the countries in the Middle East, Jordan is the most accepting to the Western visitor.
+I would say of all the countries in the Middle East, Jordan is the most accepting of the Western visitor.

 That said, following these simple tips will ensure you have a great time and feel comfortable during your trip.

-I wore a combination of loose fitting hippie pants, lightweight travel pants and lightweight travel capri’s.
-I wore fitted, but not tight, short sleeve tops and carried a scarf with me at all times.
+I wore a combination of loose-fitting hippie pants, lightweight travel pants, and lightweight travel capris.
+I wore fitted, but not tight, short-sleeved tops and carried a scarf with me at all times.

-I also wore long sleeve button ups over tank tops.
+I also wore long-sleeved button ups over tank tops.
 This wardrobe worked for me throughout our travels in the Middle East.

 The Kingdom of Jordan is working hard to maintain the stability of their country and keep it a safe place for tourists.

-It is very important to remember that the majority of the people in the part of the World are just people.
+It is very important to remember that the majority of the people in this part of the World are just people.

 Just so we are clear, I am not trying to sugarcoat the situation in the Middle East.
 What is going on over there is real and affects everyone in this World.

 I am not saying the Islamic State is not a real threat nor that the situation with Jordan’s neighbors should be ignored.
 However, I can tell you that Jordan is a safe country and a safe place to travel to.